Code of Conduct Form

 A ‘religious celebrant’ ordained by the Full Gospel Churches of Australia is required to (and can only) marry couples under the auspices and rites of the Full Gospel Churches of Australia.
 We define marriage according to the traditional conservative Christian view that “…marriage is the union of a man and a woman to the exclusion of all others…” This means that it is not lawful for any Ordained Minister with the Full Gospel Churches of Australia to solemnise a marriage of any couple who do not conform to this definition.

 Full Gospel Australia affirms God’s love, care and concern for all people, whoever they are.
 We affirm our desire for all people to come to eternal life through Jesus Christ and our love for all people, with no regard for their background or circumstances.
 We also affirm our intention to minister without prejudice to all who are within our spheres of influence.
-We act responsibly within the laws of the Commonwealth of Australia and our differing State jurisdictions.
+We act responsibly within the laws of the Commonwealth of Australia and our appropriate State jurisdictions.

 If you have a desire to join with us, please see our Joining Page where we briefly outline the different types of credential we issue, our stance on women in ministry, as well as other information.
 Click here to see our Statement of Faith which describes the things we all agree on, believe and affirm.